jdoleary/Spellmasons/docs/Footage.md

         - Show off multiplayer coordination
     - Call to Action
         - Spellmasons.com / wishlist on Steam
+    - Maybe play audio quotes from people (social proof)

+# End Cap
+    - would be good for Youtube shorts or to add on the end of videos
+    - produce it for widescreen but make a profile aspect ratio version
+    - 5-10 seconds total
+    - Elevator pitch:
+        - "Spellmasons is a tactical, multiplayer roguelike where you devise spell combinations to overcome an onslaught of enemies"
+        - Play 2 or 3 clips from the trailer
+    - Call to Action
+        - Logo
+        - Wishlist on Steam
+        - Find it at spellmasons.com

 # Gifs
 - Work together (pulling wounded ally into health)